expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Expo Autolinking

-The original [Autolinking](#autolinking) system that is designed for project's using `expo-modules-core`.
-This system links modules based on the existence of a `expo-module.config.json` file in the library's root directory.
+The original [Autolinking](#autolinking) system that is designed for projects using `expo-modules-core`.
+This system links modules based on the existence of an `expo-module.config.json` file in the library's root directory.

 ### Expo CLI

 The command-line tool for working with Expo.
-[Read more](expo-cli.md).
 This term now refers to the [Local Expo CLI](#local-expo-cli), but historically referred to the [Global Expo CLI](#global-expo-cli).
+For more information, see [Expo CLI](expo-cli.md).

 ### Expo client